 Some sounds have high pitch, or frequency, such as a whistle.
 Others have a low pitch, or low frequency, such as distant thunder.
 Speech has a mixture of medium frequencies.
 Sometimes you will see a noise rating specified as dBa or dBA.
 When many different frequencies make up the noise, the “A” weighting compensates for the way people hear different frequencies, so the rating is closer to the way the people will perceive sounds.

 When it comes to an appliance like an air conditioner, the perceived noise level also depends on distance to the listener.
 Noise levels are often standardized at a distance of one metre, about three feet.

 Most portable air conditioners on the market range between about 58 db and 68 db.
 For most people that’s too loud for a bedroom.
 Above 60 dB a conversation in the room may be difficult to listen to.

 A few portable air conditioners are quieter, around 52 dB.
 Almost always, the machine noise has been reduced by using heavier components, so these machines typically weigh 70 – 80 lbs, 32-34 kg.
 That makes them anything but portable.

 Even then, most people find it harder to sleep with sound in the bedroom above 50 dB.

 The quiet portable air conditioner

-One notable exception is Coolzy-Pro, a tiny portable air conditioner invented in Australia.
-Used correctly in a bedroom, the apparent noise is around 44 dB on its low fan speed which makes it ideal for sleeping.
+One notable exception is Coolzy, a tiny portable air conditioner invented in Australia.
+Used correctly in a bedroom, the perceived noise is about 46 dB on its low fan speed which makes it ideal for sleeping.
 There’s enough background noise for people who cannot sleep in silence, and not enough to disturb most other people.